 We scout and observe our crops for pests and, when possible, remove pests by hand.
 We also groom crops, removing decayed leaves and stems to discourage disease advancement and to improve ventilation.
 This helps to prevent fungal diseases and thus avoid fungicides.
 We also plant trap crops to distract pests from our intended crops.

 We plant cover crops to add organic matter to our soil and to replenish nutrient levels, minimizing our need for soil amendments.
-The buckwheat planted this spring additionally provided a source for nectar and pollen to our honeybees.
+Cover crops additionally provide a source for nectar and pollen to our honeybees.

 In addition to adding compost, we apply various organic granular and water-soluble fertilizers, including soybean meal, fish emulsion, bone meal, and seaweed, using products recognized by OMRI and NOP as organic.

-We include plants that attract beneficial insects in our meadow garden.
-Beneficial insects include pollinators as well as insects that feed on pests.
+We include plants that attract beneficial insects, which include pollinators as well as insects that feed on pests.
 Wasps, lacewings, and ladybugs attracted to various plants help to control assorted pest populations, helping us to eliminate the need for insecticides.